 - If you’re deterred by the thought of getting one. more. gadget. consider that this one might replace your slow cooker and/or pressure cooker and/or yogurt maker.

 - “Instant” is misleading.
 The rice in total takes about 55 minutes to cook.
-It takes about 6 minutes for the IP to get up to pressure, 22 minutes to cook, and at least another 20 minutes for the valve to release naturally.
+It takes about 6 minutes for the Instant Pot to get up to pressure, 22 minutes to cook, and at least another 20 minutes for the valve to release naturally.

-- Soft-boiled eggs, too, require the IP to get up to pressure, then they cook for 3.
+- Soft-boiled eggs, too, require the Instant Pot to get up to pressure, then they cook for 3.
+They peel like a dream as do Instant Pot Hard-Boiled eggs.

 - Cost: The Instant Pot is not cheap, but it’s comparable in price to some rice cookers, and given all that it does, it may be worth the investment.